top of page

 The Six-Day War of 1967 and the Beginning of the Modern War

 The Palestinians continued to feel the side effects of conflict during the Six-Day War of 1967.
 During this war, which was triggered by an Israeli strike launched on Egypt’s air force, Israel fought Egypt, Syria, and Jordan.
 The result of the conflict was Israel's capture of even more land.
 This consisted of the Sinai Peninsula and Gaza from Egypt as well as a significant portion of the Golan Heights from Syria and finally East Jerusalem and the West Bank from Jordan.
 Here Israel built many settlements and approximately one million Palestinians came under Israeli control.
 The occupation of these respective areas has lasted to this day and is considered illegal by the UN.
 Palestinians have repeatedly called for their own state, demonstrated through two major uprisings in 1987 and 2000, along with futile peace talks.
+Moreover, it was during the first intifada in 1987 that Hamas formed as an armed resistance group.

 The Role of UNICEF and the Breakdown of the January Ceasefire

-As the war continues to rage on, UNICEF works in the background coming to the aid of millions.
+As the war continues to rage on, UNICEF works in the background, coming to the aid of millions.
 In January of this year, a ceasefire was initiated, with an intended exchange of hostages and prisoners, bringing an end to hostilities.
 However, this has broken down as of March 18th 2025, as Israel launched airstrikes on Gaza, effectively ending the ceasefire.
-To find out more I heavily encourage you to visit this website, where a news-video explanation is also available.
+To find out more, I heavily encourage you to visit this website, where a news-video explanation is also available.
 This video does include some graphic content and viewer discretion is advised.

-An aid blockade has been implemented since the 2nd of March and this is proving to have detrimental and cruel ripple effects, leaving millions without support (Unicef.org, 2025b).
+An aid blockade has been implemented since the 2nd of March and this is proving to have detrimental effects, leaving millions without support (Unicef.org, 2025b).
 'For over a month, no commercial or humanitarian supplies have entered Gaza’ (Unicef.org, 2025c).
 It is not that there is no support but that support has been barred from being given - ‘Food, medicine, fuel and shelter supplies are piling up’ (Unicef.org, 2025c).
 ‘UNICEF has thousands of pallets of aid waiting to enter the Gaza Strip’ (Unicef.org, 2025b)As a result of the ceasefire breaking down and the continuation of intense violence in the Gaza Strip, at least 322 children have died and 609 have been injured (Unicef.org, 2025a).
 This information was published on the 31st of March and thus, casualties have undoubtedly risen beyond this figure.
 UNICEF Executive Director Catherine Russell also states: ‘The ceasefire in Gaza provided a desperately needed lifeline for Gaza’s children and hope for a path to recovery…But children have again been plunged into a cycle of deadly violence and deprivation.
 All parties must adhere to their obligations under international humanitarian law to protect children' (Unicef.org, 2025a).

 During the ceasefire, UNICEF worked to repair critical wells and water points to support the availability of safe drinking water; however, with the collapse of the ceasefire, repairs have been forced to a halt and access to safe drinking water has plummeted for 1 million people (Unicef.org, 2025b).
 The everyday commodities we take for granted, such as water, food, medical care, and shelter, are a constant battle for Palestinians in the Gaza Strip.
 Disease and malnutrition are likely to skyrocket, leading to the preventable deaths of thousands.
 Nevertheless, UNICEF is tirelessly working, despite dangerous conditions and the limits imposed, to provide support to children and their families.
 Unicef.org (2025b) provides up-to-date information, explaining how they have consistently called on influential states to intervene, uphold international law, and push all parties involved to end the violence and restore the ceasefire.
 Furthermore, UNICEF continues to deliver services such as the resumption of neonatal health care services and the provision of 21 respiratory machines, saving the lives of 150 newborns.
 More than 33,500 have been screened for acute malnutrition and more than 7,800 under 2 years old have been provided with Ready to Use Complementary Food (RUCF).
 As well as this, UNICEF is also currently working to reunite children with their parents who have been separated due to displacement.